Academia Mexicana de la Lengua: Composition and operation

-Originally, the Academy was created with 12 members, but now has 36 full members (académicos de número) and 35 correspondent members (académicos correspondientes) based outside Mexico City.
+Originally, the Academy began its work with 13 of the 18 numerary members it was authorized to have under Real Academia Española rules.
+Today, following statutory reforms in 1952 and 2006, it has 36 full members (académicos de número) and up to 36 correspondent members (académicos correspondientes) based outside Mexico City.
 It may also have up to an additional five honorary members (académicos honorarios), who may be either Mexican citizens or foreigners.

 It has a Board made up by a Director, a Secretary, a Censor, a Librarian-Archivist and a Treasurer, all chosen among the académicos de número by absolute majority of votes from the academics that attend the session in which they are to be elected, in secret voting.

 The labour of the Academy is performed in a meeting, that celebrates its sessions twice or more monthly.
 The sessions are private or public, the first ones can be ordinary or extraordinary, and the public ones have the characteristic of solemnity when the Academy agrees it.
 The nature of the jobs that are analyzed and discussed in the heart of the meeting are of lexicographic, linguistic and literary importance.

-The Academy owns a wide library.
-Its initial fund comes from the acquisition of the former library of the academic Don Alejandro Quijano.
-With the years the number of works with relevant contributions has been growing, such as that of the prestigious jurist and intellectual Alberto Vázquez del Mercado (1893–1980), who bestowed the institution with a huge and valuable collection of historic and literary works.
-In addition the books published donated by the academics, there are to be found those sent by the Real Academia Española, the other Spanish-language academies, some publishing companies and book stores, as well as those sent by official and private cultural organizations.
+The Academy owns a wide library, named the Biblioteca Alberto María Carreño in honor of a prominent academic, which was consolidated in 1959 once the Academy had a permanent headquarters.
+Its initial fund comes from the former private library of the academic Don Alejandro Quijano, purchased by the government of President Adolfo López Mateos through the efforts of academic Don Jaime Torres Bodet, then Secretary of Public Education, and ceded to the institution.
+With the years the number of works with relevant contributions has been growing through donations, including that of the prestigious jurist and intellectual Alberto Vázquez del Mercado (1893–1980).
+In addition to books donated by the academics, there are to be found those sent by the Real Academia Española, the other Spanish-language academies, some publishing companies and book stores, as well as those sent by official and private cultural organizations.